-- (1) Bolted splices are not recommended unless the leaking of concrete during casting can be effectively prevented. - (2) In case where the bolted splices are used, they should be placed near to the contraflexural point of moment of the column. - (3) Welded splices with either full penetration or partial penetration butt welds are allowed. - (4) For splice joints with full penetration butt welds, it is not necessary to check the joint resistance against the design loads, unless an undermatched electrode is used for the welds.
+- (2) In case where the bolted splices are used, they should be placed near to the contraflexure point of moment of the column. - (3) Welded splices with either full penetration or partial penetration butt welds are allowed. - (4) For splice joints with full penetration butt welds, it is not necessary to check the joint resistance against the design loads, unless an undermatched electrode is used for the welds.
 In such cases, the welded joint resistance should be determined by using the strength of the undermatched electrode.